 Step 1 - Complete the showerhead exchange form.

 Step 2 - Remove your old showerhead using a spanner - see the step by step instructions below.

-Step 3 - Take your old showerhead and completed form to one of the exchange locations.
+Step 3 - Take your old showerhead, proof of address and your completed form to Council’s Warwick or Stanthorpe Community Contact Centers.

 Follow our step by step instructions to replace your showerhead: